Thomas Todd: Court opinions

-Politically, Todd was a Jeffersonian.
 Although they had different political beliefs, Todd adopted Marshall's views on judicial interpretation, but did not write a single constitutional opinion.
 Todd wrote only fourteen opinions—eleven majority, two concurring and one dissenting.
 Ten of his eleven majority opinions involved disputed land and survey claims.

 Todd's first reported opinion was a dissent to the opinion of Chief Justice Marshall in Finley v.
 Lynn.
 He concurred in all other opinions written by the chief justice.
 One of the more interesting of these cases was Preston v.
 Browder, in which the court upheld the right of North Carolina to make land claim restrictions on filings that were made in Indian Territory and that violated the Treaty of the Long Island of Holston made by the state on July 20, 1777.
 His opinion in Watts v.
 Lindsey's Heirs et al., explained confusing and complicated land title problems which plagued early settlers of Kentucky.

 Todd's only Court opinion that did not involve land law was his last.
 In Riggs v.
 Taylor, the court made the important procedural ruling, now taken for granted, that if a party intends to use a document as evidence, then the original must be produced.
 However, if the original is in the possession of the other party to the suit, and that party refuses to produce it, or if the original is lost or destroyed, then secondary evidence will be admitted.

+Personal life

+Todd married twice, although genealogists disagree as to some of his offspring.
+He first married Elizabeth Harris in 1788.
+Before she died in 1811, the couple had five children, of whom the first, Harry Innes Todd, died as an infant.
+Of the surviving sons, Charles Stewart Todd (1791–1871) continued the family's legal, military and public service traditions, and his brother John Harris Todd (1795–1824) also became a lawyer, and his widow would remarry John J. Crittenden (who had already served once as Kentucky's U.S. Senator and who would later again serve as such, as well as Kentucky Governor, U.S. congressman and attorney general).
+This man's daughters, Ann Maria (1801–1862) and Elizabeth Frances (1808–1892) ultimately married prominent lawyers.